traceypooh/aos/README.md

-# aos
-archive OS
+# archive OS

-prototype to dynamically search index archive.org items in a folder and allow basic browsing & metadata search
+Prototype to dynamically index archive.org items in a folder and allow basic browsing & metadata search

+## To Do
+- save search index info into indexedDB and refresh every X hours